 Description

-These fudgy black bean brownies are super decadent and no one would ever guess that they are both vegan and gluten-free.
-Just blend the ingredients, fold in the chocolate chips and bake, with the end result being moist, chewy brownies perfect for topping with plant-based vanilla ice cream.
+These fudgy black bean brownies are super decadent and no one would ever guess that they are both vegan and gluten-free!
+Just blend the ingredients, fold in the chocolate chips and bake in the oven.

 Ingredients